JBEI/edd/docs/Configuration.md

 bundled in EDD's generated `docker-compose.override.yml`.
 If so, you'll want to follow this general outline:

--   For databases, manually run similar commands to those in `bin/postgres/000_init.sql`, to create databases and roles.
+-   Remove the service from `docker-compose.override.yml`
--   Run `bin/init-config` with the connection string to the service.
+-   Update any connection strings to refer to the external URL

 ---